dotnet/csharpstandard/standard/classes.md

 ### 15.6.11 Method body

-The *method_body* of a method declaration consists of either a statment body, an expression body or a semicolon.
+The *method_body* of a method declaration consists of either a block body, an expression body or a semicolon.

 Abstract and external method declarations do not provide a method implementation, so their method bodies simply consist of a semicolon.
 For any other method, the method body is a block ([§13.3](statements.md#133-blocks)) that contains the statements to execute when that method is invoked.